longjj/Hard-Aware-Deeply-Cascaded-Embedding_Only_Cars196/README.md

 **04/11/2017  Add some tips on how to add new layers to caffe!**

 **Note!!!** I found many people do not know how to add new layers to caffe framework.
 Here is a vivid explainations: First you need to add the "*.hpp *cpp *.cu" to the project.
 Then you need to edit the caffe.proto.
 First you need to check the max ID that you have used.
-Here we will take the [caffe.proto](https://github.com/BVLC/caffe/blob/master/src/caffe/proto/caffe.proto) as an example.
-You could check that in the line 407 with the **optional WindowDataParameter window_data_param = 129;**.
-So you check in the lines(1169-1200) to know that the WindowDataParameter contains 13 parameters.
-Therefore, you need to add this line **optional PairFastLossParameter pair_fast_loss_param = 143;** as 129 + 13 = 142.
+Here we will take the [caffe.proto](https://github.com/BVLC/caffe/blob/master/src/caffe/proto/caffe.proto)(2018/08/06) as an example.
+You could check that in the `Layer type-specific parameters` block, the ID of these params must be unique.
+In my case I need to add `optional PairFastLossParameter pair_fast_loss_param = 148;` below `optional WindowDataParameter window_data_param = 129;` .
 Besides, you also need to add the the following lines to spercify the parameters of the newly added layers.

 ```
    message PairFastLossParameter {